Experience Native American Culture in Wisconsin

 The Menominee are known as “The Keepers of the Forest.”
 Their 235,000-acre reservation is 98 percent forested and operates as one of the most successful sustainable yield forests in the world.
 The Menominee Forest is so dense it can be seen distinctly from space, and NASA uses it as a reference point for taking satellite photographs.

-Tours of the area can be arranged, but perhaps the best way to appreciate the Menominee's gorgeous forest is by taking a raft trip down the Wolf River with one of the native outfitters.
-Or, take a walk along the trail through the Dells of Wolf River to see the tumultuous cataracts and narrow granite chasms the boats must negotiate.
+Tours of the area can be arranged, but perhaps the best way to appreciate the Menominee's gorgeous forest is by taking a raft trip down the Wolf River with one of the Native outfitters such as Shotgun Eddy Rafts.
+Or, take a walk along the trail through the Dells of Wolf River to see the awe-inspiring carved stone landscape.

 The Potawatomi Nation

 The showcase of this nation’s cultural experience is its Cultural Center, library and museum.
 The 2,700-square-foot exhibit is bilingual (English and Potawatomi) and was built with input from community elders as well as internationally-known museum designers.
-Life-size dioramas and video presentations illustrate the struggle and journey the tribe endured.
-The building is wheelchair accessible and the giftshop includes handmade art and crafts for sale.
+Life-size dioramas and video presentations illustrate the struggles and journeys the Tribe endured.
+The building is wheelchair-accessible and the gift shop includes handmade art and crafts for sale.

 St. Croix Band of Lake Superior Chippewa